 What Is Teflon Cookware?
 Teflon is the branded name for the substance Polytetrafluoroethylene (PTFE).
 People often use the term Teflon and PTFE interchangeably.
 It’s a man-made compound that was invented in the 1930s by the chemical company Chemours and was first used as a non-stick cooking surface in the 1960s.
 Besides cookware, it has many commercial applications due to its durability, non-stick, and non-reactive properties.

 Performance: While both ceramic and Teflon cooking surfaces are non-stick, Teflon does a better job preventing food from sticking.
-There are no scientific tests that prove Teflon performs better, but if you compare reviews of Teflon coated pans to reviews of ceramic coated pans from the same brands, you’ll notice a higher percentage of reviewers complaining that food sticks to the ceramic versions.
+There are no scientific tests that prove Teflon performs better, but, if you compare reviews of Teflon coated pans to reviews of ceramic coated pans, you’ll notice a higher percentage of reviewers complaining that food sticks to the ceramic versions.

 Is Teflon Cookware Safe?
 Before 2013, a chemical suspected of contributing to certain cancers, PFOA, was used in the processing of Teflon.
 But since then, all Teflon cookware is PFOA-free.
-There are still concerns about Teflon releasing harmful fumes when heated above 500 degrees Fahrenheit, but the effects are not serious and the FDA has stated that “there are no known risks to humans from using Teflon-coated cookware”.
+There are still concerns about Teflon releasing harmful fumes when heated above 500 degrees Fahrenheit, but the effects are not severe, and the American Cancer Society has stated that “there are no known risks to humans from using Teflon-coated cookware.”

 Price: Ceramic cookware tends to be more expensive than Teflon, but the difference depends on the product, brand, and retailer.
 To easily compare prices of similar ceramic and Teflon cookware products, check out this price comparison chart.

-Bottom Line: Since ceramic and Teflon non-stick cookware is virtually the same in terms of ease of use, care and maintenance, and durability, your decision should come down to performance, price, and safety.
-Teflon beats ceramic in performance and price and although some people still perceive ceramic to be safer than Teflon, that’s no longer true–both are completely safe.
+Bottom Line: Ceramic and Teflon non-stick cookware is virtually the same in terms of ease of use, maintenance, and durability, so your decision should come down to performance, price, and safety.
+Teflon beats ceramic in performance and price, and although some people still perceive ceramic to be safer than Teflon, that’s no longer true–both are completely safe.

 For those reasons, I recommend going with Teflon cookware.